Nathan-Wall/Secrets/README.md

 Secrets
 =======

 Secrets can be used to tie "private" properties to objects in JavaScript.
-Use `Secrets.create` to create a **secret generator**, a function which can be used to attach private properties to an object.
+Use `createSecret` to create a **secret generator**, a function which can be used to attach private properties to an object.

-    var priv = Secrets.create();
+    var priv = createSecret();

     var obj = { };
     priv(obj).foo = 'bar';